from Passing Through: The Later Poems, New and Selected, 1995

 The Kiss, 1925-26, oil and enamel paint on canvas.
 Francis Picabia, French, 1879-1953.
 On loan to MOMA, NY 2016-2017

 and the house timbers creak.

 Osborn Cabin Through Post and Beam and detail, 2013, oil on gator board.
 David Brewster, American born 1960.
 Woodmere Museum, Philadelphia

 Hotel, and detail, 2008.
 Alex Kanevsky, American born Russia 1963.
 In an exhibition at the Woodmere Museum, Philadelphia in 2016

 the man you married?

 Fortune Teller and Harlequin, gouache on board, date unknown.
 Roger Anliker, 1924-2013, American.
-Woodmere Museum of the Art of Philadelphia and its Region
+Woodmere Museum, Philadelphia

 Loving Embrace, and detail, 1985, graphite on paper.
 Ellen Powell Tiberino, 1938-1992, American.
 The artist was fatally ill when she drew this self-portrait with her husband